rebecavalverde/help-docs/docs/en/policies/index.md

 * [Data Processing Addendum](/help/en/policies/data-processing-addendum.html) *(Last Update: May 23, 2018)*
 * For you and your users: [Education Terms of Service](/help/en/policies/terms-of-service-education.html) *(Last update: 5 January 2016)*

-## Frequently asked questions (FAQ) about our terms
+## Frequently Asked Questions (FAQ) about our terms

 ### COPPA and FERPA compliance

-**Education accounts ([Flat for Education](https://flat.io/edu))**: Flat for Education accounts are compliant with COPPA and FERPA for an usage by children.
-You can learn more below about the age requirements to use our service, and in [our dedicated terms in our Terms of Service regarding Student Information in the United States](/help/en/policies/terms-of-service-business.html#12-student-information--united-states).
+**Education accounts ([Flat for Education](https://flat.io/edu))**: Flat for Education accounts are compliant with COPPA and FERPA for use by children.
+You can learn more below about the age requirements to use our service in [our dedicated terms in our Terms of Service regarding Student Information in the United States](/help/en/policies/terms-of-service-business.html#12-student-information--united-states).

-**Individual accounts**: As [mentioned in our Individual Terms of Service](/help/en/policies/terms-of-service-individual.html#5-setting-up-an-account) and [Privacy Policy](/help/en/policies/privacy-policy.html#6-our-policy-towards-children), our Flat Individual Service is not directed to persons under 13 or not capable in your country of residence of entering into a legal binding agreement to use our Service.
+**Individual accounts**: As [mentioned in our Individual Terms of Service](/help/en/policies/terms-of-service-individual.html#5-setting-up-an-account) and [Privacy Policy](/help/en/policies/privacy-policy.html#6-our-policy-towards-children), our Flat Individual Service is not directed at persons under the age of 13 or otherwise ineligible in their country of residence to enter into a legal binding agreement to use our Service.
 For this reason, you might be required to verify your age when creating your account.

 ### GDPR compliance

-Flat is GDPR compliant, you can learn more about [our approach to the GDPR on our dedicated page](/help/en/general/gdpr-introduction.html).
+Flat is GDPR compliant and you can learn more about [our approach to the GDPR on our dedicated page](/help/en/general/gdpr-introduction.html).
 If you are a school in the EEA (European Economic Area) using [Flat for Education](https://flat.io/edu), our Business Terms of Service include a [dedicated data processing addendum (DPA)]().

 ### Age requirements on Flat accounts